 If everything works out, using this procedure might save several hundred dollars.
 The dealership will at least charge one hour labor at their going rate to flash the new computer.

 This is a popular area of the FixMyOldRide.com website.
 Give this page a bookmark and check for new content related to common car sensor issues and computer problems.

 Problems with a vehicle speed sensor can scare you, because the symptoms often feel like the transmission is going bad.
 Review a few other symptoms of bad transmission speed sensors.

 Some cars and trucks are more likely to have problems with MAF sensors.
 See the cars and trucks with a high rate of mass air flow sensor failure.

-Three different sizes of GM 4 cylinder engines are setting check engine light codes P0110 through P0115 because of a failed part.
-See how easy it is to diagnose and repair a camshaft position actuator solenoid valve problem.
+Three different sizes of GM 4 cylinder engines set check engine light codes P0110 through P0115 because of a failed part.
+See how to diagnose and repair a camshaft position actuator solenoid valve problem.
 The Chevrolet 6 cylinder Trailblazer has the same issue, but with a twist.
 It might need also need a camshaft position sensor.